 Story By Bjorn Jansen

 Hill training is one of the most effective ways to develop the explosive power and acceleration needed for sprinting.
-By sprinting against gravity, athletes build strength, speed, and efficiency that translate directly to the track.
-Whether you’re a sprinter looking for a quicker start or a middle-distance runner aiming to improve finishing speed, hill workouts should be a key part of your training.
+Training on hills develops power, speed, and movement efficiency that directly enhance track performance.
+Hill workouts should be a key part of your training, Whether looking for a quicker start or improving finishing speed,

 At SpeedPro, we use targeted hill sessions to develop strength, improve sprint mechanics, and build race-ready power.
 Here’s how to maximise your hill training for acceleration and speed.